thisisChloe/Portfolio/README.md

 ## Certificates

-The best way to showcase skills is by doing and sharing your job done but sometimes certificates appear to be as an indirect result.
+The best way to showcase skills is by doing and sharing the job done but sometimes certificates appear to be as an indirect result.
 Below is a list of certifications I’ve earned along the way.

 - Excel Essential Training (Microsoft 365)
 - [SQL Essential Training](https://github.com/user-attachments/files/21035122/CertificateOfCompletion_SQL.Essential.Training.pdf)